 Click here and see how you can help Save Subi!

-The thing is, neither we or anyone we know is arguing against the need for increased density from both an economic and environmental standpoint.
+Neither we or anyone we know is arguing against the need for increased density from both an economic and environmental standpoint.
 We know it is necessary to some degree.
 No one is arguing against the need for more interconnectivity of public transport in Perth.
 But it shouldn't be the case that you can wipe out half a suburb in the process!

 What we are arguing is not only the degree and the figures being used to justify this policy, but also the indiscriminate WAY in which its being done.